Oil and Water Separation in the Oil and Gas Industry

 Conclusion

 Bottom line?
 Among many other factors, choosing your chemistry is a critical component of your oil-water separation arsenal.
-Furthermore, natural-based polymers, as evidenced by the case study, can have as good or better outcomes than traditionally used synthetics.
-Sustainability and performance don't have to be an either/or proposition.
+Furthermore, bio-based coagulants can match or beat conventional synthetic chemistry in the right application.
+At the refinery above, a GreenFloc natural coagulant outperformed the incumbent polyDADMAC/PAC blend on both effluent quality and cost.
+Sustainability and performance do not have to be an either/or proposition.

 Interested in speaking to a Dober expert to chat about how GreenFloc products can help you with your oil-water separation needs?